azukaar/Cosmos-Server/readme.md

  * **Anti-Bot** 🤖❌ Collection of tools to prevent bots from accessing your applications, such as common bot detection, IP based detection, and more
  * **Anti-DDOS** 🔥⛔️ Additional protections such as variable timeouts/throttling, IP rate limiting and geo-blacklisting
  * **Proper User Management** 🪪 ❎ to invite your friends and family to your applications without awkardly sharing credentials.
 Let them request a password change with an email rather than having you unlock their account manually!
  * **Container Management** 🐋🔧 to easily manage your containers and their settings, keep them up to date as well as audit their security.
+Includes docker-compose support!
  * **Modular** 🧩📦 to easily add new features and integrations, but also run only the features you need (for example No docker, no Databases, or no HTTPS)
  * **Visible Source** 📖📝 for full transparency and trust